yarahal/keravis/README.md

 # keravis

 keravis is a high-level API for CNN feature visualizations in Keras.
-As of v1.0, it supports visualizations of
+It supports visualizations of

 1. Convolutional layer activations
 2. 2-dimensional feature space representations